Michael-Amoah/Sound-Localizing-Camera/README.md

 # Sound Localizing Servo
 ## Introduction
 The Sound Localizing Servo is built to detect sound coming from a sensor and move to the position that the sensor picked up.
-Currently this is a basic version of this idea, The servo will move depending on the microphone with the loudest input.
+Currently this is a basic version of this idea.
+The servo will move depending on the microphone with the loudest input.

 ## Items
 - Standard Servo